 Berg, Hanna

 Hanna Berg is a Research Fellow at the Center for Consumer Marketing (CCM).
 She completed her doctorate studies at the Stockholm School of Economics in September 2015.
-The topic of her dissertation was consumer responses to depictions of people in marketing.
 Her research has been published in academic journals, book chapters and research reports.
 After her dissertation, Hanna has worked on several research project.
 In 2016 she was awarded a three-year Wallander scholarship to continue her research.
 Hanna also has a 10-year background in commercial marketing research.

 Research projects: